OPENING HOURS

 We also have three computers you can use.
 Library members are entitled to 1 hour free computer internet access per day upon presentation of their library card.
 This is subject to borrowers' appropriate use of their membership (i.e. if you refuse to pay outstanding fines, we refuse to give you free internet access!).
 Non Members are charged 50p per 15 mins.

 If you need help come and see Mary on Thursday mornings.
-Please note that Mary won't be in the Library on Thursday 30th November.

 Learn my way is also a great free resource.